AyushJoshi22/form-Validation/README.md

 ### ABOUT

 This is a React From validation Project.
+For validation , no external libraries are use

 The fields in form are:
 First Name, Last Name, Username, E-mail, password, PhoneNo. (country code ____ number), country (dropdown), city (dropdown), Pan No. & Aadhar No.

+The form will not submit untill all the fields are filled properly.
+After filling the form correctly , you will redirect to a new page with all the filled data on your screen